A statistical snapshot of the University.

 For a three-year snapshot of alumni attitudes/opinions, go to:

-Applicants: Penn State has received applications from 60,199 undergraduate prospects for the summer/fall 2014 entering class (not including World Campus), which is 8,349 or 16% more than last year at this time, over the previous all-time record in 2012 of 58,467.
+Applicants: Penn State received applications from a total of 83,702 undergraduate prospects for the 2015 entering class (not including World Campus), or 14 percent more than the previous year at this time.

 Employees: The University is one of Pennsylvania’s largest non-governmental employers.

 Penn State has 24 campuses across the Commonwealth—a campus within practical commuting distance of virtually every Pennsylvanian.
 Most offer the first two years of baccalaureate instruction as well as a limited number of four-year degree programs.
-More than half of the undergraduates who complete their studies at University Park start at another Penn State campus.
-The University includes Penn State Great Valley School of Graduate Professional Studies, Penn State College of Medicine at The Milton S. Hershey Medical Center, The Dickinson School of Law in Carlisle and at University Park, World Campus (online programs), and the Pennsylvania College of Technology.
+More than half of the undergraduates who complete studies at University Park start at another Penn State campus.
+The University includes Penn State Great Valley School of Graduate Professional Studies, Penn State College of Medicine at The Milton S. Hershey Medical Center, Penn State Law (University Park), Dickinson Law (Carlisle), Penn State World Campus (online programs), and the Pennsylvania College of Technology.